-Through a NGO, called Helgo based in Howrah, Tikiapara, we established a correspondence with a German organization which sends young people abroad for voluntary service.
+Through a NGO, called Helgo based in Howrah, Tikiapara, we successfully established a correspondence with a German organization which sends young people abroad for one year to commit for a voluntary service.

 They are teaching English for children but also to adolescents and adults from our community.
-Furthermore, they are doing drawing classes, computer classes, gymnastic and music with the children.
+Furthermore, they are doing drawing, computer, gymnastic, sport and dance classes with the children.

-Another part of their work is the help with our office work.
-Keep helping others with many of reports in English languages.
-They are attending youth seminar, programmes and several meetings of the organization.
+Another part of their work is to help with our office work.
+Especially in lecturing reports in english as well as taking care of our online presence, e.g. on facebook and on this very website.
+Moreover, they are attending youth seminar, programmes and several meetings of the organization.

 Furthermore, they are the project-coordinator of the Bhabiswat Sponsorship Programme.
-This educational sponsorship programme was founded by the German volunteers Janna & Lidia and the current volunteers are managing this project now.
+This educational sponsorship programme was founded by the German volunteers Janna & Lidia in Junw 2016 and the current volunteers are managing this project.

-Apart of their work the two German Volunteers step in a cultural exchange with our community, so that our community as well as the two achieve a new understanding about different ways of living.
-The two young German women are independent and strong and we hope that through them the adolescent girls can gain more self-confidence and be more empowered to develop themselves.
-And in exchange we hope that they learn something about the Indian culture and take these experiences home.
+Apart of their work, the two German Volunteers step in a cultural exchange with our community, so that our community as well as the two achieve a new understanding about different ways of living.
+The two young german women are independent and strong and we hope that through them the adolescent girls can gain more selfconfidence and be more empowered to develop ourselves.
+In exchange, we hope that they learn something about the Indian culture and take these experiences back home.

 Please check our Volunteers Brochure for further information.